Klaqo/ssshowcase/README.md

 # ssshowcase
 a wordpress theme for showcasing collections of images (photography, portfolio, etc).
+It is responsive and built on bootstrap.
+Lightbox functionality is included as long as the images link to themselves.

 ## Live Preview
 Live preview can be found [here.](http://ssshowcasetheme.x10host.com/)

 ## Instructions